Holiday Foods to Help Maintain Weight

 White turkey meat

-Turkey per se is lean and healthy, particularly the white meat.
+Turkey per se is lean and healthy, particularly the white meat, as per our Waterloo dietitian, Carol.

 Why?